Skip to Content

 Executive Summary

-The Pakistan Virtual Assets Regulatory Authority (PVARA) was established through the Virtual Assets Ordinance, 2025 (signed July 8, 2025).
-PVARA is Pakistan's dedicated regulator for licensing, supervising, and regulating Virtual Asset Service Providers (VASPs).
-The Ordinance provides PVARA with full statutory authority including the power to license, supervise, and enforce compliance.
+The Pakistan Virtual Assets Regulatory Authority (PVARA) was established under the Virtual Assets Act 2026 — originally promulgated as the Virtual Assets Ordinance, 2025 (signed 8 July 2025).
+PVARA is Pakistan's dedicated federal regulator for licensing, supervising, and regulating Virtual Asset Service Providers (VASPs), with full statutory authority to license, supervise, and enforce compliance.

 Statutory Regulatory Framework

-Virtual Assets Ordinance, 2025 provides comprehensive licensing, AML/CFT compliance, and consumer protection under Sections 42–45.
+The Virtual Assets Act 2026 provides comprehensive licensing, AML/CFT compliance, consumer protection, and the Regulatory Sandbox regime.

 ~35M Estimated Crypto Users

-Pakistan ranks among the top globally in crypto adoption (Chainalysis 2024) with significant untapped market potential.
+Pakistan ranks among the top countries globally in grassroots crypto adoption, with significant untapped market potential.

 First-Mover Opportunity